briannadon/briannadon.github.io/_posts/2025-07-17-thoughts-on-amp-modelling.md

 Maybe in the future we'll see some of these manufacturers introduce some kind of [model distillation](https://medium.com/data-science-in-your-pocket/what-are-deepseek-r1-distilled-models-329629968d5d) to more accurately convert NAM models.
 I think this is probably the next frontier here.

-Alternatively, fullly ARM-based solutions that run on a basic OS like [PiPedal](github.com/rerdavies/pipedal) might flip everything on its head: what if we stopped even thinking about "pedals" and just loaded up plugins on a basic OS host?
+Alternatively, fully ARM-based solutions that run on a basic OS like [PiPedal](github.com/rerdavies/pipedal) might flip everything on its head: what if we stopped even thinking about "pedals" and just loaded up plugins on a basic OS host?

 The future is bright indeed.